 A large employer would hope to save money by using a corporate healthcare trust instead of providing a conventional insurance scheme because they do not have to fund the insurer's profit margin – in effect, the employer is self-insuring.
 The trust model can also be more flexible, with the possibility of changing the benefits more regularly and more easily than is possible under a conventional insurance contract.

 One of the biggest benefits is an Insurance Premium Tax (IPT) saving.
-Since insurance premiums are subject to IPT at 6%, putting in place a structure which does not involve an insurance contract should save the employer a significant amount.
+Since insurance premiums are subject to IPT at 6% (increasing to 9.5% in November 2015), putting in place a structure which does not involve an insurance contract should save the employer a significant amount.
 However, please note the VAT implications mentioned below.

 It is worth noting that this sort of structure is only suitable for relatively large employers.
 If you have a small number of employees then claim patterns will be harder to predict, and the trust administration will lack the necessary economies of scale.